brandur/sorg/content/passages-drafts/002-japan.md

 I recently invested in a couple new tools.
 The first is a kitchen scale that I can use to get all quantities exactly right.
-The second is a long-stemmed kettle with a twist: it has a small thermometer on the top that I can use to hit the ideal 96° C.
+The second is a long-stemmed coffee kettle with a
+twist: it has a small thermometer on the top that I can use to hit the ideal 96° C.

 ![Coffee](/assets/passages/002-japan/coffee@2x.jpg)

-They helped me to a few realizations really fast.
+They helped me to a few realizations fast.
 I hadn't been using enough beans, I'd been adding _too much_ water, and I'd been letting the water cool for way too long (it turns out that boiling water left to cool on the counter really only takes a few seconds to fall to 96).

 The usability features built into a $15 kitchen scale these days are impressive.
-My favorite is that it'll "tare" (that's when its weight reading is zeroed to account for the weight of an empty container) automatically when it's turned on.
-As long as there's a container on it first, it's fully operable by pressing only one button one time -- a tiny bit of gastronomic ingenuity.
+Mine will "tare" (that's when its weight reading is zeroed to account for the weight of an empty container) automatically when it's turned on.
+As long as there's a container on it first, it's fully operable by pressing only one button one time -- a tiny bit of ingenuity in gastronomic technology.

 Here's my Chemex recipe: